aoloe/scribus-project/mantis-patch-to-github-branch/mantis-patch-to-github-branch.md

   - and it uses the github API to create the new branch

 ### Workflow
-* Patch is posted to MantisBT
+* Patch is posted to MantisBT (the Scribus bugtracker)
 * Tester decides to test patch
-* Decide: Automation or Manual
+* Pull .patch from MantisBT
-  * Automation: trigger a script to pull .patch from mantis
+  - [ ] Automation: trigger a script to pull .patch from mantis
-  * Manually download
+  - [ ] Manually download
+* Push .patch to Github [Sandbox](https://github.com/impagina/scribus-sandbox)
+  - [ ] Automation: script continues to trigger Github API to open a new branch on Sandbox as the patch name
+  - [ ] Manually create a new branch on Sandbox and upload PR to new branch
+* PR triggers Travis-CI test
+* Travis-CI test returns results
+* Result reported back to MantisBT
+  - [ ] Automation: automagically post results of test back to MantisBT
+    *  script that auto-logs in to mantis and gives a result from the travis-ci test
+  - [ ] Manually report results back to MantisBT

 ## TODO
 - [x] Create sandbox repo (https://github.com/impagina/scribus-sandbox)
 - [ ] Build a workflow